IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

 ### Step 2:  Navigate to the folder `cloud-native-starter/authors-java-jee`

-_Note:_ The code changes from lab 3 you did on your local computer, don't exist in the running Docker container.
+_Note:_ The code changes you did in execrise 2 on your local computer, don't exist in the running Docker container.

 ### 1. Build and save the container image